-- If you are a Guidebook Customer, you may provide Personal Information when you register with us through the Site to create and manage Guides, such as your name, company name, email address, and “Payment Information” such as billing address and credit card information.
+- If you are a Guidebook Customer, you may provide Personal Information when you register with us through the Services to create and manage Guides, such as your name, company name, email address, and payment information such as billing address and credit card information.

 - Linked social media accounts such as Facebook, Twitter, Google+ and LinkedIn (“Social Information”).

-- If, when you create an account with us, you may choose to login using certain social media accounts (Facebook, LinkedIn, Twitter, etc).
-In this case, we collect the login identifier and password from this account (“Social Logins”).
+- When you create an account with us, you may choose to login using certain social media accounts (e.g., Facebook, LinkedIn, Twitter, etc.).
+If you choose to login using your social media account, we will collect the login identifier and other information you have made available via your social media account’s privacy settings (“Social Logins”).

 - We collect your Mobile ID when you download the Guidebook App or a branded Guide app.

-- If your device enables location services for the Guidebook App, we will collect information about your location when you use the App.
+- If you enable location services on your device for the Guidebook App, we will collect information about your location when you use the Guidebook App.

 - You may send messages to other End Users or connect with them, in which case we will collect records and data reflecting your interactions with the other users.

-- You may be asked, but not required, to complete surveys about your use of the Guidebook App.
-Note that this information is treated like Profile Information for purposes of this policy.
+- You may be asked, but not required, to complete surveys about your use of the Services.
+Note that this information is treated like Profile Information for purposes of this Policy.

-- This Section describes the information that we may collect from Visitors.
-To the extent you are a Guidebook Customer or an End User and visit the Site or use the Guidebook App, this Section will apply to you as well:
+- This Section describes the information that we may collect from visitors.
+To the extent you are a Guidebook Customer or an End User and visit or use the Services, this Section will apply to you as well:

 - If you contact us by email or by filling-out a registration form, we may keep a record of information you provide, such as contact information and correspondence.

-- We will collect Usage Data reflecting your behavior on the Site.
+- We will collect Usage Information reflecting your behavior on the Services.

-- We may use session and persistent cookies, both first-party and third-party, to collect information about your visits to the Site.
+- We may use session and persistent cookies, both first-party and third-party, to collect information about your visits to the Services.

 Information from Other Sources.
 We may receive information about you from other sources, including through Third-Party services and organizations to supplement information provided by you.
 For example, if you access our Services through a Third-Party application, such as an App Store or SNS, we may collect information about you from that Third-Party application that you have made public via your privacy settings.
 Information we collect through App Stores or SNS accounts may include your name, your SNS user identification number, your SNS user name, location, sex, birth date, email, profile picture, and your contacts on the SNS.
 This supplemental information allows us to verify information that you have provided to Guidebook and to enhance our ability to provide you with information about our business, products, and Services.

-We acquire, hold, use, and Process Personal Information about Individuals for a variety of business purposes, including:
+We use your Personal Information for a variety of business purposes, including: